 What is a good “Phelps” comparison?
 You might say that each new AMSOIL synthetic lubricant introduction was the equivalent of Phelps breaking every world record in yet another swimming style, and winning races by half a pool length faster than the swimmers who set the prior world records – despite it being his first race in that category!
 You might say that because it’s a good analogy, and impressive.
 However, it’s also a gross understatement.
 We need a better analogy, like this:

 At five times longer service life with 25,000 mile oil changes, AMSOIL synthetic engine oils still cut engine wear rates in the 1970’s by WAY over 50%.
 So, we could say that to equal AMSOIL’s performance margin, Michael Phelps would need to swim five times further than the 100M and complete those 500 meters at twice the speed of the world record pace for the 100-meter race.

-[That’s a good analogy.
-You might want to read a couple more times, and let it sink in.]
+[You might want to read that a couple more times, and let it sink in.]

 AMSOIL can claim to be the best, and publicly show unassailable data proving they are the best, for one simple reason: they ARE the best, THE performance benchmark, AND the value benchmark.

 When someone discounts or questions the validity of published certified-lab ASTM test data of AMSOIL products, it’s no more credible than questioning the validity of Olympic world records.
 Certified timers in FINA certified pools DO prove Michael Phelps records are not illicit, and that his medals are not photoshopped fakes crafted for self-promotion like fraudulent war-medals.

 When someone suggests that AMSOIL has to prove their designed and constructed synthetic lubricants are superior to a specific petroleum oil, it’s just as ridiculous as alleging that high-school swimmers should be assumed to be as fast as Michael Phelps unless he directly races them.